afrigon/tlwk/roles/necromancer.md

 ### Epi Out

 One necromancer will be designated as "epi out".
-Their job to copy conditions from boss to other targets.
+Their job is to copy conditions from boss to other targets.
 This player must be vocal so the rest of the team can use `Epidemic` to bounce conditions off the other targets back to the boss.
 Be careful with skill retargeting.